Stephen McNichols

-Stephen Lucid Robert McNichols (March 7, 1914 – November 25, 1997) was an American politician who served as Colorado's 35th Governor from 1957 to 1963.
+Stephen Lucid Robert McNichols (March 7, 1914 – November 25, 1997) was an American politician who served as the 35th Governor of Colorado from 1957 to 1963.

 Family roots and early life

-McNichols' father, William H. McNichols, Denver's well-respected auditor for over thirty years, was influential in steering his two sons Bill and Stephen toward their success in state politics.
+McNichols's father, William H. McNichols, Denver's well-respected auditor for over thirty years, was influential in steering his two sons Bill and Stephen toward their success in state politics.
 Stephen McNichols graduated from East Denver High School and Regis College to pursue a law degree from Catholic University in Washington.
 After graduating in 1939, he joined the Federal Bureau of Investigation as a field officer in Baltimore and Boston.
 After a year of service, McNichols returned home to assist the Denver District Attorney, John A. Carroll.
 He later became an assistant in the U.S. Attorney General's antitrust division in Denver.

 Marriage and service in World War II

 In 1942, McNichols married Marjory Hart.
 The couple had five children, Stephen, Robert, William, Mary and Marjory.
-McNichols' family life as well as his municipal and judicial aspirations were put on hold, however, when the United States Coast Guard required his services as an officer in the amphibious corps in 1942.
+McNichols's family life as well as his municipal and judicial aspirations were put on hold, however, when the United States Coast Guard required his services as an officer in the amphibious corps in 1942.
 He distinguished himself in the service earning the Purple Heart, Bronze and Gold Stars and was promoted to lieutenant commander.